tjohann/ambient_tracking_with_raspi/README.md

 WARNING: This is work in progress!
 Don't expect things to be complete in any dimension.

-If you face a bug then pls use https://github.com/tjohann/ambient_tracking_with_raspi/issues to create an issue.
+If you face a bug, then pls use https://github.com/tjohann/ambient_tracking_with_raspi/issues to create an ticket.

 Requirement